jimmyli17/AutomatedReasoning/README.txt

 README FILE

+To run our program:
+1.)download and unzip it
-To run our program, copy and paste into a terminal session:
+2.)open a terminal session and cd into the directory of the project 3,) copy and paste the following into a terminal session:

 javac Driver.java
 java Driver